 For operations in highly inflationary economies, monetary asset and liabilities are translated at exchange rates in effect at the balance sheet date, and non-monetary assets and liabilities are translated at historical exchange rates.
 Under highly inflationary accounting, the Company's Argentina subsidiaries' functional currency became the United States dollar.
 Nonmonetary assets and liabilities existing on July 1, 2018 (the date that the Company adopted highly inflation accounting) were translated using the Argentina Peso to United States Dollar exchange rate in effect on June 30, 2018, which was 28.880.
-Since the adoption of highly inflationary accounting, activity in nonmonetary assets and liabilities is translated using historical exchange rates, monetary assets and liabilities are translated at using the exchange rate at the balance sheet date, and income and expense accounts are translated at the weighted average exchange rate in effect during the period.
+Since the adoption of highly inflationary accounting, activity in nonmonetary assets and liabilities is translated using historical exchange rates, monetary assets and liabilities are translated at the balance sheet date, and income and expense accounts are translated at the weighted average exchange rate in effect during the period.
 Translation adjustments are reflected in income (loss) on foreign currency translation on the accompanying statements of operations.
-During the three and six months ended June 30, 2019, respectively, the Company recorded a \$(15,189) and \$32,334 (loss) gain on foreign currency translation as a result of the net monetary liability position of its Argentine subsidiaries.
+During the three and nine months ended September 30, 2019, the Company recorded a gain on foreign currency translations of \$74,179 and \$106,513, respectively, as a result of the net monetary liability position of its Argentine subsidiaries.